Business Risks

 Countermeasures

 In addition to the portfolio management measures described above, the group has a global organizational structure for safety management, has established global operational procedures, and ensures the collection of safety information through measures including employee training.
 In all countries/regions where the group's pharmaceuticals, medical devices, and other products are developed and sold, safety information collected by group companies, alliance partners, or others is managed in a global database of all group companies.
-Safety information is evaluated internally by physicians and reported appropriately to authorities in accordance with the regulations of each country/region, and a system has been established for implementing safety measures.
+Safety information is evaluated properly from medical perspective and reported appropriately to authorities in accordance with the regulations of each country/region, and a system has been established for implementing safety measures.

 Quality